-Ange has 46 alternative forms via Angela: Aingeal, Andjelija, Andjelka, Angel▲, Angele, Angelee, Angelena, Angelene, Angeles, Angeleta, Angeli, Angelia▼, Angelica▲, Angelika, Angeliki, Angelina▲, Angeline▼, Angelique▲, Angelita▼, Angell, Angella, Angelle, Angellina, Angelyn, Angelynn, Angie▼, Angil, Angila, Angla, Anglea, Angy, Angyola, Aniela, Anjel, Anjela, Anjelica▼, Anjelika, Anjewela, Anngela, Anngil, Anngilla, Anngiola, Annijilla, Annjela, Gelya and Tangela.
+Ange has 46 alternative forms via Angela: Aingeal, Andjelija, Andjelka, Angel, Angele, Angelee, Angelena, Angelene, Angeles, Angeleta, Angeli, Angelia▼, Angelica, Angelika, Angeliki, Angelina, Angeline▼, Angelique, Angelita▼, Angell, Angella, Angelle, Angellina, Angelyn, Angelynn, Angie▼, Angil, Angila, Angla, Anglea, Angy, Angyola, Aniela, Anjel, Anjela, Anjelica▼, Anjelika, Anjewela, Anngela, Anngil, Anngilla, Anngiola, Annijilla, Annjela, Gelya and Tangela.

-Ange is an uncommon given name for women but a very popular last name for both adults and children (#9871 out of 88799, Top 11%).
+Ange is an uncommon given name for women but a very popular last name for both adults and children (#19784 out of 150436, Top 13%).
 (2000 U.S. Census)

-Below is a graphed analysis of the popularity of the girl name Ange and corresponding names.
-Angelina (#153 a year ago), Angela (#191), Angel (#275), Angelique (#413), Angelica (#437), Angie (#550), Angeline (#847), Tangela, Anjelica, Angeles, Angelita and Angelia.
-Adoption of these girl names reached its apex during the years 1970-1979 and is somewhat lower today, with the forms Angie, Angeline, Anjelica, Angelita and Angelia becoming somewhat outmoded.
+Below is a graphed analysis of the usage of Ange and corresponding names.
+Angelina (#153 a year ago), Angela (#191), Angel (#275), Angelique (#413), Angelica (#437), Angie (#550), Angeline (#847), Tangela, Anjelica, Angeles, Angelita and Angelia are the popular related forms of Ange (#unlisted).
+Adoption of these girl names reached its apex during 1970-1979 (usage of 0.4552%) and is somewhat lower today (usage 0.3445%, down 24.3%), with the forms Angie, Angeline, Angelia, Anjelica and Angelita becoming somewhat outmoded.
 The more fashionable baby names here are Angelique (#413), Angela (#191), Angelina (#153), Angel (#275) and Angelica (#437), with Angelica and Angelina having a rebound in usage.
-(2014 Birth Statistics)
+(Top 1000 Baby Names Statistics, 2014)